A guide to the 2017 election

-Sure, there aren’t in statewide issues up for a vote in 2017, but that doesn’t make it any less important.
+Sure, there aren’t any statewide issues up for a vote in 2017, but that doesn’t make it any less important.

 Numerous municipalities are weighing new rules concerning marijuana, broadband issues, term limits and bond issues, and dozens of school board and city council positions are up for a vote across the state.